A mass balance problem solved with automated synchronous meter reading

 Because the technology is designed to read existing meters, it eliminated the time and cost to replace existing meters or meter peripherals.
 Some of the wholesale meters were equipped with separate LCD displays that were mounted on the wall near the top of the vault.
 For these, the units were mounted on aluminum brackets facing the LCD display and the units were connected to existing antennas that had been installed as part of the previous failed attempt at AMI.

 The LCD displays for the other wholesale meters were mounted in separate above-ground cabinets near the vault.
 If the cabinet was deep enough, the device was mounted inside the cabinet.
 If not, the they were mounted on the outside of the cabinets, using existing viewing windows in the cabinet door.
-An external antenna was not required for the units mounted in or on
+An external antenna was not required for the units mounted in or on the cabinets.

 The wholesale meters are read by both EOCWD and the staff of the wholesale customers.
 Water Pigeon has provided access to the dashboard to all wholesale customers for review of meter readings.
 In addition to providing the wholesale customer with more frequent readings, this eliminates trips by the customer to manually read the meter.